 EMGT 7628.
 Independent Study in Managing the Global Enterprise and Risk.
+Independent Study in Managing the Global Enterprise and Risk

 EMGT 7650.
 Capstone Project (AMBA).
 [Formerly EMGT 750A] Capstone Project (AMBA) is an integrated cross-cultural strategy project that spans the entire curriculum.
 [4]